khesualdo/CalgaryHacks-2018/README.md

 ## Accomplishments that we're proud of

 This was mostly a learning experience for most members of the group to expose them to IoT, hardware low-level system implementation, as well as data processing and data visualization.
-CeroBuks is fully functional, and we hope to squish bugs, add features, and improve it's performance in the future.
+Shootify is fully functional, and we hope to squish bugs, add features, and improve it's performance in the future.

 ## What we learned